 Editorial policy is aimed at representing of the up-to-date scientific ideas of the latest achievements and topical problems of domestic and foreign scientists.
 In this context while reviewing manuscripts, Editor-in-Chief, Editors, and Editorial Board are guided exceptionally by their scientific novelty, theoretical value and practical contribution into development of medical science, regardless of author’s post, his/her science degree, age, ethnic origin, nationality, gender, religious belief and political philosophy.

-Journal "Medicni perspektivi" (Medical perspectives) publishes scientific articles devoted to topical problems of theoretical, clinical, preventive, social medicine, its history as well as lectures, interesting case reports, covering unusual cases, reviews on monographs and commemorative articles devoted to prominent scientists.
+Journal "Medicni perspektivi" publishes scientific articles devoted to topical problems of theoretical, clinical, preventive, social medicine, interesting case reports, covering unusual cases, reviews on monographs.

 The percentage of similarity of the manuscript under review to the previously published material is additionally verified, with an acceptable limit of similarity of text from one source does not exceed 5%.
 If the similarity level is above 5%, the manuscript is returned to the author for rephrasing the text and adding a reference to the source of the copied material.
 Authors are advised to properly refer to the source to avoid plagiarism and copyright infringement.